-Live on £10 for a week: The student challenge
+Live on £10 for a week challenge

 Counting your cash and scrambling around at the bottom of your bag for that elusive 50p is just part of daily life for most students – and getting fed, watered, clothed and drunk can be a continual challenge.

 However, we've heard definite assertions that living on a mere £10 a week for food can not only be done, but be done easily and without affecting your health.
-So, we gave one of our STS writers the chance to give this challange a bash.
+So, we gave one of our STS writers the chance to give this challenge a bash.

 Over to you, Danielle!

-I couldn't do this every week… Here goes nothing!
+I couldn't do this every week... here goes nothing!

-After my lectures I went food shopping with my crisp £10 note clutched in a sweaty palm, prepped for the challenge!
+After my lectures, I went food shopping with my crisp £10 note clutched in a sweaty palm, prepped for the challenge.